Last updated:

 W-9 form filled out for payer?
 No (W-4 instead) Yes — give your ITIN or EIN on W-9

-Filing as a 1099 Contractor With ITIN
+How Do I File Taxes as a 1099 Contractor With an ITIN?

 1. Report 1099 income on Schedule C — Schedule C calculates your net profit (income minus business expenses).
 Only net profit is taxed, not gross income.